ARPA provides stimulus to individuals, businesses, and government entities to assist in their respective COVID-19 responses.

 10. Can we lower our levy and offset that lowered levy with the ARPA fund?

 Yes.
 Although, ARPA has a provision where certain governments cannot “offset a net reduction in tax revenue,” this provision explicitly does not apply to townships.
 With that being said, the purpose of ARPA is to hit the ground running as we exit the pandemic.
 The pandemic has magnified many deficiencies in government, and the purpose of ARPA is to mitigate some of those deficiencies.
-One of the areas of deficiency outlined in towns is the margin on which townships operate, meaning town levies usually cover the known year-to-year expenses and maybe allot for some savings in the case of an emergency.
-Towns should be increasing their levy annually to ensure they can keep up with inflation, and many towns have catching up to do to be inline with this goal.
+One of the areas of deficiency outlined in towns is the margin on which townships operate, meaning town levies usually cover the known year-to-year expenses and maybe allow for some savings in the case of an emergency.
+Towns should be increasing their levy annually to ensure they can keep up with inflation, and many towns have catching up to do to be in line with this goal.
 Towns can use lost revenue to help bridge that gap rather than greatly increasing the levy once or twice every 5 to 10 years.